matthew-tfs/mjcb.io/content/publications/00001-practical-guide-to-pki-with-windows-server.md

 ## What's Inside? ##

-* A 398-page complete guide to implementing a Two-Tier Certificate Authority using Windows Server 2019.
+* A 398 page complete guide for implementing a Two-Tier Certificate Authority using Windows Server 2019.
-* An in-depth step-by-step guide for building all components of a CA.
+* An in-depth, step-by-step guide for building all components of a CA.
 * A quick start guide for quickly creating a CA using AD CS.
 * A guide to implementing an Offline Root CA and an Enterprise CA.
 * A guide to implementing OCSP with AD CS.